meghnakshk/Analytics-Portfolio/visualizing-government-debt.md

 <iframe src="https://data.oecd.org/chart/6XS6" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6XS6" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2019</a></iframe>

 # Part 2: Working with Flourish
-Data for the 'Debt to GDP' ratio between the years 1996-2020 from the OECD website was vizualied using an online Analytics software called 'Flourish'.
+Data for the 'Debt to GDP' ratio between the years 1995-2019 from the OECD website was vizualied using an online Analytics software called 'Flourish'.

+The first vizualization is a grid of line graph, it helps readers understand the trends of increase/ decrease in the debt to GDP ratio of individual countries between the years 1996 and 2019 (inclusive).
+The graph also highlights the latest available data and the year it was published.
+This way of representation is a good way to convey the summary of a large data set.

 <div class="flourish-embed flourish-chart" data-src="visualisation/12561357"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+To read the debt to GDP ratio of a particular year in greater detail, a graphic such as a radial heirarchy chart is better.
+It displays individual debt to GDP ratios of each country in the order from highest to lowest.
+This helps comparison between countries across a smaller time period easy.

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/12572983"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-<div class="flourish-embed flourish-cards" data-src="visualisation/12573458"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 # Part 2: Working with Tableau
 Data for the 'Debt to GDP' ratio between the years 1996-2020 from the OECD website was vizualied using Tableau.